Luna-Klatzer/docs_openhiven.py/docs/home/contributing.md

 * Possible other solutions
 * Effects of the changes and issues that might be solved by them

-### Summary
+## Summary

-Committing to OpenSource-projects is important and that does not only count for this project but for thousands out there that are dependent on the users helping the project when they can!
-Therefore, if you already have made improvements, reported some bugs or will share some ideas and improvements to an open-source project, you can be sure the owners of the project will forever be thankful for that as long as you do it right.
+Committing to OpenSource-projects is essential, and that does not only count for this project but for thousands out there that are dependent on the users helping the project when they can!
+Therefore, if you already have made improvements, reported some bugs or will share some ideas and improvements to an open-source project, you can be sure the owners of the project will forever be thankful for that as long as you do it right and how they want it.